Filariasis (elephant foot) is common in tropical countries and is caused by parasitic nematode worms that look like tiny threads.

 Is filariasis a communicable disease?

-filariasis is highly contagious disease.
+filariasis is a highly contagious disease.
 It does not communicate from human to human directly but the infection spreads rapidly when a mosquito bites an infected person and then the same mosquito bites another person.